Cranberry Pie with Sugar Cookie Crust is the holiday pie of my dreams!

 - For the whipped cream, use a clean, cold stainless steel bowl and beaters to beat the whipping cream, starting on low, then increasing to high.
 Beat for 1-2 minutes.
 Add the sugar and vanilla.
 Beat until soft peaks form.

-- To assemble your pie, spoon the chilled cranberry filling into the cooled pie crust.
+To assemble your pie, spoon the chilled cranberry filling into the cooled pie crust.
 Place the cookies on top in a decorative pattern.
 Garnish with a few raw cranberries in the center, if desired.
 (Don't serve the raw cranberries, since they'll be very tart.)
 Serve the pie with whipped cream (and vanilla ice cream, if you wish).
-You can store the pie covered at room temperature.
+You can store the pie covered at room temperature for a couple days, but refrigerate it if you want it to keep longer.
 Store whipped cream covered in the refrigerator for up to two days.

 You can use smaller cookie cutters, but it will be difficult to slice the pie neatly.
 Try not to make more than one cut into each cookie.